Learn something new every day

 Bronze can be made up of a number of different metals, though copper is the primary component.
 The most common type of bronze is copper and tin, a combination that forms a hard metal that is prone to breaking and fragmentation.
 Combinations of copper and tin are not put through the anodization process because neither copper nor tin form a protective layer when anodized.
 Instead, bronze made from copper and between 5% and 11% aluminum is usually made into anodized bronze because aluminum can be anodized.

 Anodized bronze is more durable than non-anodized copper-aluminum bronze is.
 Anodizing this type of bronze helps to keep it from cracking, breaking, or chipping, especially when it is exposed to the elements for a long period of time.
 It may also be anodized in order to produce an aesthetically pleasing finish on the piece of bronze.
-The color of anodized bronze can vary between a light, gold-orange to a deeper orange with reddish hues.
+The color can vary between a light, gold-orange to a deeper orange with reddish hues.

-It is also possible for the term anodized bronze to refer to a specific color of paint.
+It is also possible for the term to refer to a specific color of paint.
 An anodized bronze paint will be a metallic color with orange, gold, and red pigment.
 In many cases, these paints are designed to be used on metallic surfaces and may offer these surfaces some protection from the elements while coloring them so that they look like anodized bronze.
-A layer of anodized bronze paint is not at all the same as a layer of anodized metal, however, and any protective qualities the paint bestows upon the surface are the result of its sealing properties and not a chemical change in the surface of the metal.
+A layer of this paint is not at all the same as a layer of anodized metal, however, and any protective qualities the paint bestows upon the surface are the result of its sealing properties and not a chemical change in the surface of the metal.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!